MichelNivard/3-causal-sem-models/README.md

 **Package we used:**
 Orzek J (2023). lessSEM: Non-Smooth Regularization for Structural Equation Models.
 R package version 1.4, https://github.com/jhorzek/lessSEM.

-**Other R packages that could fit the bill:** lavaan Rosseel, Y. (2012). lavaan: An R Package for Structural Equation Modeling.
+**Other R packages that are relevant or suitable:**
+lavaan: Rosseel, Y. (2012). lavaan: An R Package for Structural Equation Modeling.
 Journal of Statistical Software, 48(2), 1-36. https://doi.org/10.18637/jss.v048.i02
 regsem: Jacobucci, R. (2017). regsem: Regularized Structural Equation Modeling.
 ArXiv:1703.08489 [Stat]. https://arxiv.org/abs/1703.08489
 lslx: Huang, P.-H. (2020). lslx: Semi-confirmatory structural equation modeling via penalized likelihood.
 Journal of Statistical Software, 93(7). https://doi.org/10.18637/jss.v093.i07

 ## Technique 2: Identification through heterokedasticity in a multi-group SEM

-This technique arose from the econometric literature (Rigobon 2022) and leverages naturally occuring groups (school years, states, neighborhoods, etc) where groups are expected to differ in their exogeneous influences, but assumed identical in their fundemental (structural) model, confoudners and measurement error.
+This technique arose from the econometric literature (Rigobon 2022) and leverages naturally occuring groups (school years, states, neighborhoods, etc) where groups are expected to differ in their exogeneous influences, but assumed identical in their fundemental (structural) model, confounders and measurement error.

 - Here is the R script illustrating this technique
 - [Here is an interactive notebook](https://github.com/MichelNivard/3-causal-sem-models/blob/main/Identification_of_causal_effects_through_heteroskedasticity_in_a_multi_group_SEM.ipynb) you can run chunk by chunk in google colab